Massachusetts Route 62: Route description

 From Sterling, Route 62 passes through the southern end of the town of Lancaster before entering Clinton.
 In Clinton, it is concurrent with Route 70 for most of the town, with a short section being triply concurrent with Route 110.
 Routes 62 and 70 pass through the center of town and pass the dam on the Nashua River which creates the Wachusett Reservoir before Route 62 heads eastward again, splitting with Route 70 at the Boylston town line.
-After crossing through the town of Berlin, it has an interchange with Interstate 495 at Exit 67 (formerly 26) before crossing into Middlesex County and the town of Hudson.
+After crossing through the town of Berlin, it has an interchange with Interstate 495 at Exit 67 before crossing into Middlesex County and the town of Hudson.

 In Hudson, Route 62 has a junction and short concurrency with Route 85 as it heads eastward, crossing the Assabet River before entering northward into the town of Stow.
 At the center of Stow, Route 62 turns eastward again, becoming concurrent with Route 117 for two miles into the town of Maynard.
 In Maynard, the route crosses the Assabet River twice more, the second time concurrently with Route 27.
 Following the path of the Assabet, it then passes through the southern corner of Acton before heading into Concord.
 In Concord, Route 62 joins the town's Main Street, passing the West Concord Depot, a commuter rail stop along the Fitchburg Line.
 As Main Street, Route 62 intersects Route 2 and crosses the Sudbury River before leaving that road at Concord's town common, just south of the site of the Battle of Concord.